Build a host

 A host is a product that sits on top of the kernel and exposes installed addons to users.
 Common shapes include an operator panel, a marketplace + admin surface, a customer-facing portal, an internal tool, or an embedded admin section inside an existing product.
 You build whichever fits your product — they all use the same primitives.

 This page is a recipe.
-The deep references for each layer live in the SDK and kernel docs.
+The fastest path is to start from the official starter and adjust; the deep references for each layer live in the SDK and kernel docs.

 What you're building